Apple Strudel with Puff Pastry

 - Keep the puff pastry cold in the fridge at all times.

-- Apple can discolor easily but soaking them in lemon water tends to make them very soggy when baking.
-I like to work quickly and use a bit of extra lemon juice on the cut apples.
+- Apples can discolor easily, but soaking them in lemon water tends to make them very soggy when they are being baked.
+I prefer to work quickly and add a bit of extra lemon juice to the cut apples.

-- Use a mix of different apples so you have different textures of apples when baked.
-For example, granny smith will stay firm when baked as compared to other apples that tend to get soft when baked.
+- Use a mix of different apples to achieve a variety of textures when baked.
+For example, Granny Smith apples will stay firm when baked, unlike other apples that tend to become soft when cooked.

 - Make sure to preheat the oven for at least 20 minutes so the pastry goes into a hot oven.
 A low oven will make for a very soggy pastry.

-- It is normal to have apple juices on the baking tray when baking a strudel so make sure to line the baking pan with parchment paper.
+- It is normal to have apple juice on the baking tray when baking a strudel.
+So, make sure to line the baking pan with parchment paper.

 - Let the juices on the baking tray cool – the apple syrup sets as it cools and can be served with the strudel when cut.